AI-Tournaments/Arena-Template/README.md

 - [ ] Write the rules.
 - [ ] Write how message timeout is handled.
 - [ ] Write what are the disqualifiers and what will happen.
+**NOTES:**
-- [ ] **Do not abort game due to due to invalid response from participant.** It can be missued to prevent logging losses.
+- Do not abort game due to due to invalid response from participant, it can be missued to prevent logging losses.
+- If you get `STATUS_BREAKPOINT` in Chromium, it's possible that you have an infinite recursive function somewhere.

 ## Rules
 ...